lukestrickland/ggdmc/README.md

 (Turner, Sederberg, Brown, & Steyvers, 2013) sampler, _ggdmc_ provides a number of different pMCMC samplers.
 It is up to the user to decide which sampler works best for their models.
 DMC may incorporate these pMCMC varieties in the future.

+3. _ggdmc_ uses a different variant of _migration_ operator, which safeguards the detailed balance.
+It is not imperative to turn off the migration operator.
+But one might still consider to turn it of, because it is essentially a sampler, similar to random-walk Metropolis, which is less efficient than the crossover operator.

 ## Getting Started
 Below is an example using the LBA Model (Brown & Heathcote, 2008).
 See